 Our processes allowed a significant number of changes to go out in a single release, making it more difficult to review and test.
 We need to revisit our process and reduce the likelihood of such an event happening in the future.

 We also need to re-evaluate our approach to integrations in light of this incident.

-As a business, Toggl has grown significantly in the last two years.
+As a business, Toggl Track has grown significantly in the last two years.
 We are already working on reorganizing internal structures to better address procedural and communication shortcomings, which should help prevent this kind of oversight in the future.